Angkor Wat Part 2: The sacred citadel of the god-kings

 According to an article by National Geographic, at its height, as many as 750,000 people lived in Angkor, which sprawled across an area the size of New York City's five boroughs, making it the most extensive urban complex of the pre-industrial world.

 Satellite images from space revealed that the metropolis of Angkor was much bigger than initially imagined.
 Between the 9th and 15th centuries AD, a total of 38 kings ruled the Angkorian empire.
 Its borders reached from southern Vietnam to Laos and from the Mekong river to eastern Burma.
 It was one of the world's true enigmas.
 Its size and purpose, baffling!

 So why was the sacred citadel of the god-kings of Angkor abandoned and its people resettled near Phnom Penh?
 Some popular theories include defeats in battle, moving away from invading rivals, the shifting of religious observances as well as the collapse of its elaborate water system.

 Nevertheless, what we have today centuries later, are stunning architectural masterpieces of Khmer's true master builders.
 Temples like Angkor Wat have stood the test of time.
 It is the earthly representation of Mount Meru, the abode of ancient gods.
 It towers are shaped like lotus flowers ascending one upon the other as if reaching for the heavens.
 More importantly, Angkor Wat has always remained the heart and soul of Cambodia and a source of fierce national pride, appearing on its national flag and currency.

 Visiting the temples of this once great empire left me in awe of their ancient builders – master architects, chief engineers, stonemasons, sculptors, artists and all who had worked in unison to complete these megalithic wonders.
 Their skill, passion and dedication spoke volumes when I roamed the halls and corridors of Angkor Wat, Bayon, Ta Keo, Ta Prohm and Banteay Srei.
-You cannot help but ponder if any of their skills and technical know-how have managed to be handed down through generations, or are they lost forever.
+You cannot help but wonder if any of their skills and technical know-how have managed to be handed down through generations, or are they lost forever.

 Human knowledge is so fragile and the treasures of wisdom are indeed easily destroyed.